 There is a strong pedestrian ambience in the centre due to the relatively continuous street activity, compact layout and low to medium building scale.
 Improved footpaths and crossings would increase pedestrian amenity, and reduce the potential for pedestrian/traffic conflict which exists in some areas.
-Better pedestrian access to the harbour foreshore would benefit the centre.
+Better pedestrian access to the harbour for shore would benefit the centre.

-The Parking Strategy contained within the Public Domain Improvements Plan should be used as a
+Pepealed by WIDCR 2015 Armendine The Parking Strategy contained within the Public Domain Improvements Plan should be used as a